-3.15 Investment property
+3.15 Investment properties

-Investment property, which is property held to earn rentals and/or for capital appreciation (including property under construction for such purposes), is measured initially at cost, including transaction costs.
+Investment properties which are held to earn rentals and/or for capital appreciation (including property under construction for such purposes), are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment property is measured at fair value.
 Gains or losses arising from changes in the fair value of investment property are included in profit or loss in the period in which they arise.